orkunkaraduman/p5-Term-ReadLine-Tiny/README.md

 - _changehistory_ is present, default `TRUE`.
 See `changehistory` method.
 - _utf8_ is present, default `TRUE`.
 See `utf8` method.

-# Additional Methods and Functions
+# ADDITIONAL METHODS AND FUNCTIONS

 ## newTTY(\[$IN\[, $OUT\]\])